-Words by Sharon de Lyster, Photos by Sharon de Lyster and Para Site
+Words by Sharon Tsang-de Lyster, Photos by Sharon Tsang-de Lyster and Para Site

 An expansive travelling exhibition is woven through the connections and circulations of ideas and forms across a geography commonly called Asia-Pacific through the lens of contemporary artists, A beast, a god, and a line was organised by Para Site, Dhaka Art Summit, and Museum of Modern Art in Warsaw.
 From 17th March to 20th May 2018, the exhibition showed at Para Site, Hong Kong's first exhibition-making institution of contemporary art and a crucial self-organised structure within the city’s civil society, founded in early 1996 during the uncertain period preceding its handover to Mainland China.

 The stories in A beast, a god, and a line journey on routes going back to several historical eras, starting from the early Austronesian world that has woven a maritime universe surpassed in scale only by European colonialism and is taken as the speculative and approximate geographical perimeter of this exhibition.

 The exhibition relies on a variety of languages and includes artists of various historical, cultural, and geographical backgrounds, many of them being among the most powerful voices who are today reinventing the significance of matter, objects, and forms, their genealogies and deep significance.

 A leading line through the various aspects and works in the exhibition is drawn from the language of textiles, weaving together several of its historical traces and layers.
 Their inclusion in ethnographic narratives makes them a fertile battlefield for challenging the methods and the field itself of ethnography.